Skip to main content

 4 of 4

-The firefighters carried collection buckets to raise money for The Fire Fighters Charity, a cause that works to support firefighters mentally, physically and socially if they need help.
+The firefighters carried collection buckets to raise money for The Fire Fighters Charity(link is external), a cause that works to support firefighters mentally, physically and socially if they need help.
 Members of the public showed up to cheer on our crew and donate, as well as provide cupcakes, ice creams and other yummy snacks.

 “There was plenty of encouragement, beeping of car horns and people stopping to drop in a donation.
 This was great, especially near the end, as our feet were throbbing in our fire boots!”
 Dave said.